General

 How does Creative Victoria support a fair distribution of funds and ensure applicants from a diverse range of backgrounds and creative disciplines are supported?

-We work with industry representatives to make sure that there is diverse representation on assessment panels for this program.
+Creative Victoria is working with industry representatives to ensure there is diverse representation on assessment panels for this program.

-We also reach out to a broad range of organisations to promote the program to encourage applications from diverse backgrounds, including Deaf and Disabled, women, LGBTQIA+ and those from culturally and linguistically diverse communities.
+We will also be reaching out to a broad range of organisations to promote the program and to encourage applicants from diverse backgrounds including applicants who are First Peoples, Deaf and Disabled, women, LGBTQIA+ and from culturally and linguistically diverse communities.